pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 #### Delete specific message from history

-Delete a single message by using the publish timetoken as end and timetoken-1 as start.
+To delete a specific message, pass the publish timetoken in end and timetoken +/- 1 in start.

 ```
 `1pubnub.delete_messages(channel: 'my-channel', start: 15526611838554309, end: 15526611838554310, callback: check_response_status)